Sweatr

 Most runners carry the right number of gels.
 Most runners still bonk.

 The reason is almost always timing — not quantity.
-You can consume 200g of carbohydrates during a marathon and still hit the wall at mile 19 if you front-load when you should front-load, or wait too long before you start.
+You can consume 200 g of carbohydrates during a marathon and still hit the wall at mile 19 if you time them wrong.

 Why early fueling matters more than you think

-When you start running, your body is drawing from two fuel sources: glycogen (stored carbohydrates in your muscles and liver) and fat.
-At marathon pace for most recreational runners, you're running at an intensity where glycogen dominates — roughly 60–70% of energy from carbohydrates.
+When you start running, your body draws from two fuel sources: glycogen (stored carbohydrates) and fat.
+At marathon pace for most recreational runners, glycogen dominates — roughly 60–70% of energy.

 Your glycogen stores are finite.
 For the average person, that's approximately 90–120 minutes of hard running.
 After that, you're in trouble unless you've been actively fueling.

-The 45-minute rule — and why it's a starting point, not a rule
+The 45-minute rule — and why it's a starting point

 The 45-minute guideline is a population average.
-Your number depends on your pace, your size, and the conditions on race day.
+Your number depends on your pace, size, and the conditions.

 How many gels do you actually need?

-A standard energy gel contains approximately 22–25g of carbohydrates.
-The maximum carbohydrate absorption rate from a single carbohydrate source (typically glucose or maltodextrin) is around 60g per hour.
-Using a combination of glucose and fructose — as many modern gels do — you can push this to 90g per hour.
+A standard energy gel contains approximately 22–25 g of carbohydrates.
+The maximum absorption rate from a single carbohydrate source is around 60 g per hour.
+Using a combination of glucose and fructose, you can push to 90 g per hour.

-• A 4:00 marathon runner needs approximately 55–65g of carbohydrate per hour from mile 1
+• A 4:00 marathon runner needs approximately 55–65 g of carbohydrate per hour

 Why gels make some people feel sick